Verrica Pharmaceuticals Inc. (VRCA)'s Financial Results Comparing With Trillium Therapeutics Inc. (NASDAQ:TRIL) | New Business Observer

 |2.50

-Verrica Pharmaceuticals Inc.’s average target price is $20, while its potential upside is 121.73%.
-Meanwhile, Trillium Therapeutics Inc.’s average target price is $2.5, while its potential upside is 913.79%.
-The information presented earlier suggests that Trillium Therapeutics Inc. looks more robust than Verrica Pharmaceuticals Inc. as far as analyst belief.
+The upside potential is 122.72% for Verrica Pharmaceuticals Inc. with consensus target price of $20.
+Meanwhile, Trillium Therapeutics Inc.’s consensus target price is $2.5, while its potential upside is 793.18%.
+The data from earlier shows that analysts belief suggest that Trillium Therapeutics Inc. seems more appealing than Verrica Pharmaceuticals Inc.

-Verrica Pharmaceuticals Inc. and Trillium Therapeutics Inc. has shares owned by institutional investors as follows: 34.9% and 40.67%.
-Verrica Pharmaceuticals Inc.’s share owned by insiders are 10.2%.
-Comparatively, Trillium Therapeutics Inc. has 0.26% of it’s share owned by insiders.
+The shares of both Verrica Pharmaceuticals Inc. and Trillium Therapeutics Inc. are owned by institutional investors at 34.9% and 40.67% respectively.
+Insiders owned 10.2% of Verrica Pharmaceuticals Inc. shares.
+Competitively, 0.26% are Trillium Therapeutics Inc.’s share owned by insiders.

 Performance